 - Verify the identities of customers who make requests.

 - Maintain a record of requests and how the companies responded to them.

 - Disclose any financial incentives offered for the sale or retention of customer information.

 Complying with CCPA won’t be cheap.
 Compliance Week reports the total estimated costs will be $55 billion.
 The projected cost per company could depend on the number of employees, but smaller businesses will feel the financial pinch more strongly.

 A New Form of Personalized Marketing That Aligns with the CCPA

-Identity marketing is a new form of personalization in which brands use personalized offers to engage consumer tribes, such as students, seniors, teachers, and the military.
+Identity marketing is a new form of personalization in which brands use personalized offers to engage consumer communities, such as students, seniors, teachers, and the military.
 In identity marketing campaigns, brands invite these groups to enjoy a personalized offer and use an identity marketing platform to confirm consumer eligibility.

 Identity marketing helps companies meet CCPA requirements because it: